-The new Corpus of Baroque Ceiling Painting in Germany (CbDD) will make all research results available to the public in an internet platform in accordance with Open Access guidelines in a continuous publication process.
-The project will remain open to new standards and follow the flow of continuous development within the world of the Semantic Web.
-The online publication database, adapted for the specific needs of this image-based research-project, will be hosted at the Deutsche Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) is dedicated to making all research findings freely accessible to the public through an internet platform, following the principles of Open Access.
+The project remains adaptive to evolving standards and embraces continuous development within the realm of the Semantic Web.
+Specifically tailored to the requirements of this image-focused research project, an online publication database will be hosted at the Deutsche Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.

-The project Corpus of Baroque Ceiling Painting in Germany works with a virtual research environment named WissKI, short for the IT platform „Wissenschaftliche KommunikationsInfrastruktur“.
-WissKI represents the systematic advancement of the Wiki idea.
-All data are entered and stored on this work platform, providing the project’s researchers with the opportunity to work independent from the location in mutual collaboration.
+The Corpus of Baroque Ceiling Painting in Germany project utilizes a virtual research environment called WissKI, short for "Wissenschaftliche KommunikationsInfrastruktur" (Scientific Communication Infrastructure).
+WissKI represents a systematic advancement of the Wiki concept, providing a collaborative work platform where data is entered and stored.
+This platform enables researchers to work independently of location while fostering collaboration.

-The digital processing and publication of the material opens up new opportunities for multiple combinations of image and text as well as new forms of visualisation, among them hyperlinks within digital illustrations.
-Furthermore, 3D modelling will be tested: It can offer new possibilities for the visualisation of the spatial relations between this special form of interior decoration and architecture, creating new possibilities for comparison and research in the future.
+Digital processing and publication of the material unlock new opportunities for combining images and text, as well as exploring novel forms of visualization, including hyperlinks within digital illustrations.
+The project also explores 3D modeling, providing fresh avenues for visualizing the spatial relations between this unique form of interior decoration and architecture, facilitating future comparisons and research.

-WissKI provides all functions necessary for interactive work with multimedia records.
-It allows for producing structured texts and linking them with photos, graphs, maps and 3D visualisations.
-Using the latest technologies, data storage takes place ontology-based in a triple store.
-This allows for globally interconnecting research results with other data repositories via Linked Data.
+WissKI offers comprehensive functions for interactive work with multimedia records, enabling structured texts linked with photos, graphs, maps, and 3D visualizations.
+Data storage occurs in an ontology-based triple store, employing the latest technologies.
+This allows for global interconnections between research results and other data repositories via Linked Data.

 Global Interlinking and Open Access